ThinkingInTypes/ThinkingInTypes.github.io/Chapters/08_Generics.md

 ## Common Pitfalls and Best Practices

 Generics greatly enhance the expressiveness of Python's type system, but they can also introduce complexity.
-Here we discuss some common pitfalls to avoid and best practices to follow when working with generics.

 ### Pitfall: Assuming Runtime Enforcement